 - Amazon SQS—Amazon Simple Queue Service (SQS) helps you send, receive, and store messages that pass between software components at any volume without losing messages and without requiring other services to be always available.
-Prisma Cloud integrates with Amazon SQS to receive alerts that you can consume through a Splunk add-on or through the AWS CloudFormation service to enable custom workflows.
+Prisma Cloud can send alerts to Amazon SQS, and you can set up the AWS CloudFormation service to enable custom workflows.

-- Demisto—Demisto is a Security Orchestration, Automation and Response (SOAR) platform that enables you to streamline your incident management workflows.
-With the Prisma Cloud and Demisto integration you can automate the process of managing Prisma Cloud alerts and the incident lifecycle with playbook-driven response actions.
+- Cortex XSOAR—Cortex XSOAR (formerly Demisto) is a Security Orchestration, Automation and Response (SOAR) platform that enables you to streamline your incident management workflows.
+With the Prisma Cloud and Cortex XSOAR integration you can automate the process of managing Prisma Cloud alerts and the incident lifecycle with playbook-driven response actions.

 - Google Cloud SCC—Google Cloud Security Command Center (SCC) is the security and data risk database for Google Cloud Platform.
 Google Cloud SCC enables you to understand your security and data attack surface by providing inventory, discovery, search, and management of your assets.
 Prisma Cloud integrates with Google Cloud SCC and sends alerts to the Google Cloud SCC console to provide centralized visibility in to security and compliance risks of your cloud assets.

 - Jira—Jira is an issue tracking, ticketing, and project management tool.
 Prisma Cloud integrates with Jira and sends notifications of Prisma Cloud alerts to your Jira accounts.